bjucps/cps110-thinkcspy/_sources/Labs/turtleracing.rst

    if you get stuck!

 #.
 Finally, get your program running outside this book by starting Visual Studio code,
-   using the procedure demonstrated in the video above, and creating a file named **randomnums.py**.
+   using the procedure demonstrated in the video below, and creating a file named **randomnums.py**.
 Copy and paste the code from the activecode editor above into Visual Studio Code, and make sure it works correctly there.

+.. youtube:: bR_Vc_ZhSxI
+    :divid: vid_lab1_vscode
+    :height: 315
+    :width: 560
+    :align: left

 Turtle Races
 ------------